 Dragonfly can be split into 3 components:

 - a camera (USB, built-in, network connected) that sends the video stream to the computing unit that runs the Dragonfly Java Application.

 - a web interface (Dragonfly Web User Interface) that is accessed with a browser and that is used to configure and monitor the Dragonfly Java Application.

-The 3 components are completely separated and communicate through IP network.
+The 3 components are completely separated.
 This makes Dragonfly highly versatile and lets you choose between different architectures all described in the next sections.

 On board local computation